betterscientificsoftware/Webinar-Process/README.md

 and has been designed to support the IDEAS mission to work with scientific software development teams to enhance their productivity and the sustainability of their codes.
 Currently, we refer to the project as IDEAS-ECP, as it focuses primarily on the activities sponsored by DOE's [Exascale Computing Project (ECP)](https://www.exascaleproject.org).
-Tthe IDEAS Productivity Project [archives the contents](https://ideas-productivity.org/events/hpc-best-practices-webinars) of all webinars.
+The IDEAS Productivity Project [archives the contents](https://ideas-productivity.org/events/hpc-best-practices-webinars) of all webinars.

 This repository contains information and documents related to a process for delivering webinars.
 Our goal is to provide